-February 18, Day 4: Flight to Mwanza; Drive to Speke Bay.
-Depending on flight schedules, today will likely start with a post-breakfast transfer to Arusha airport, to catch a charter flight (ca. 1 hour) to the Grumeti airstrip, located in the western corridor of Serengeti National Park.
+February 20, Day 4: Flight to Seronera airstrip; Drive to Kubu Kubu Lodge.
+Depending on our scheduled flight time, today will start with a post-breakfast transfer to Arusha airport, to catch a charter flight (ca. 50 minutes) to the Seronera airstrip, located in the central Serengeti National Park.
 Here we will be met by our safari driver/guides, who will have driven here from Arusha the day before.
-Depending on the time of our arrival, once we've collected our bags and everything and everyone is loaded into the safari vehicles, we may get our first introduction to the Serengeti's birds by doing a short birding drive, prior to taking our lunch at a nearby lodge.
-After lunch, we'll begin birding our way out of the Serengeti, as we make our way through the western corridor, to the western gate of the national park.
-Upon exiting the park, it is less than a 20-minute drive to our lodge.
+Depending on the time of our arrival, once we've collected our bags and everything and everyone is loaded into the safari vehicles, we'll begin our introduction to the Serengeti's birds and mammals during our drive to Kubu Kubu Lodge, where we will enjoy lunch.